Sound Intensity, Power and Pressure Levels

-Decibel is a logarithmic unit used to describe physical values like the ratio of the signal level - power, sound pressure, voltage or intensity.
+Decibel is a logarithmic unit used to describe ratios of physical values like - like power, sound pressure, voltage, intensity and more.

 The decibel can be expressed as:

 L = 10 log (S / Sref) (1)